By the end of this section, you will be able to:

 To increase the non-Indian population in Texas and provide a buffer zone between its hostile tribes and the rest of Mexico, Spain began to recruit empresarios.
 An empresario was someone who brought settlers to the region in exchange for generous grants of land.
 Moses Austin, a once-prosperous entrepreneur reduced to poverty by the Panic of 1819, requested permission to settle three hundred English-speaking American residents in Texas.
 Spain agreed on the condition that the resettled people convert to Roman Catholicism.

-On his deathbed in 1821, Austin asked his son Stephen to carry out his plans, and Mexico, which had won independence from Spain the same year, allowed the younger Austin to take control of his father’s grant.
+On his deathbed in 1821, Austin asked his son Stephen to carry out his plans, and Mexico, which had won independence from Spain the same year, allowed Stephen to take control of his father’s grant.
 Like Spain, Mexico also wished to encourage settlement in the state of Coahuila y Texas and passed colonization laws to encourage immigration.
 Thousands of Americans, primarily from slave states, flocked to Texas and quickly came to outnumber the Tejanos, the Mexican residents of the region.
 The soil and climate offered good opportunities to expand slavery and the cotton kingdom.
 Land was plentiful and offered at generous terms.
 Unlike the U.S. government, Mexico allowed buyers to pay for their land in installments and did not require a minimum purchase.
 Furthermore, to many whites, it seemed not only their God-given right but also their patriotic duty to populate the lands beyond the Mississippi River, bringing with them American slavery, culture, laws, and political traditions.

 THE TEXAS WAR FOR INDEPENDENCE